 - 22. Allied to that, work continues on both securing, and maximising the value derived from, the Council's information asset.
 The Council was, once again, accredited to use and access the Public Services Network during 2015/16, and staff across the organisation have undertaken on-line training on data protection.
 In addition, various information sharing protocols have been established with partners such as Police Scotland and NHS Forth Valley. - 23.
 2015/16 was a critical year for both Falkirk Council and NHS Forth Valley, with the establishment of the new Falkirk Health and Social Care Integration Joint Board (IJB).
-The IJB was formally established in April 2016, and is responsible for the planning, resourcing and the operational oversight of a wide range of health and social care services. - 24.
+Falkirk Integration Joint Board was formally established on 3 October 2015.
+It became fully operational on 1 April 2016 when delegated services transferred.
+It is responsible for the planning, resourcing and operational oversight of a wide range of health and social care services. - 24.
 Falkirk Council participated fully and constructively in the planning and preparation for the new IJB.
 The Council acted as an open and willing partner throughout the transitional phase, and undertook appropriate due diligence on sums transferred.
-This helped ensure that proper and robust governance and financial arrangements were established by the IJB, and that the Council, and the IJB, met all required deadlines and timescales.
+This helped ensure that a governance framework and financial governance arrangements were established by the IJB, and that the Council, and the IJB, met all required deadlines and timescales.